 A fabric, pennant-style garland is perfect for any season or decor.
-They can be layered on top one another, on their own, or with other types of garland.
-And, unlike other crafting projects, the supplies needed are inexpensive and easy to find.
-In fact, this project is perfect for fabric scraps!
+They can be layered on top one another, hang on their own, or be draped with other types of decorations.
+And, unlike other DIY crafting projects, the supplies needed are inexpensive and easy to find.
+In fact, this no-sew garland project is perfect for using those leftover fabric scraps!

 I chose a popular fabric – black and ivory buffalo check – for my pennants.